seok-pyo/timeLap/time-lap/README.md

 # Timelap web

-This site is for time manageing web.
+This site is for time manageing.